-A brief description of the reconstructed instrument
+3. A brief description of the reconstructed instrument

 The Jensch-type coelostat has the polar axis laid on hydraulic bearings.
 The coelostat can be controlled either directly or by means of motions of the coordinate table with the guiding sensor.
-In the second case the automatic guiding system keeps the position of the solar disk on the sensor with the accuracy of 1 arcsec.
-The observer can elect between five different heliographic coordinate systems that can be used either to set a pre-selected object on the spectrograph slit or, on the other hand, to measure the position of an object located on the slit.
-The measured positions can be stored as pre-selections in different coordinate systems, what makes easy a repeated pointing of the telescope to a given position.
-The software makes possible to use the optimum regime of the telescope control according to the selected mode of observation (for example, a compensation of Carrington rotation during long-period measurements).
+In the second case, the automatic guiding system keeps the position of the solar disk on the sensor with the accuracy of 1 arcsec.
+The construction of the coordinate table enables a scanning of an arbitrary rectangular region on the solar disk and in its near surroundings (including a scanning of a region inclined by a given angle with respect to the axis of solar rotation).
+The observer can select between five different heliographic coordinate systems that can be used either to set a pre-selected object on the spectrograph slit or, on the other hand, to measure the position of an object located on the slit.
+The measured positions can be stored as pre-selections in different coordinate systems.
+It makes easy a repeated pointing of the telescope to a given position.
+The software enables to use the optimum regime of the telescope control according to the selected mode of observation (for example, a compensation of Carrington rotation during longperiod measurements).